 The Computer-Based Assessment for Sampling Personal Characteristics (CASPer) is an online tool to assess non-cognitive skills and interpersonal characteristics ("situational judgement").
-For the 2019 admissions cycle, four schools in Texas require it.
+For the 2023 admissions cycle, Texas schools require it.
 The CASPer requires access to a computer with audio capabilities, a webcam, and a reliable internet connection (you cannot use a smartphone or tablet).
+The

-The CASPer test comprises 12 sections of video and written scenarios, each followed by three questions.
+CASPer test comprises 12 sections of video and written scenarios, each followed by three questions.
 Five minutes are allowed to respond to each scenario.
 CASPer results are valid for one admissions cycle.